lidofinance/lido-dao/docs/oracle-operator-manual.md

 1. A synced Ethereum 1.0 client pointed to the Görli testnet and with JSON-RPC endpoint enabled.
 2. A synced Lighthouse client pointed to Pyrmont testnet and with RPC endpoint enabled (Prysm client not yet supported).
 3) An address that’s added to the approved oracles list here: https://goerli.lido.fi/#/lido-dao-testnet/0x8aa931352fedc2a5a5b3e20ed3a546414e40d86c.
-You have to initiate the DAO voting on adding your address there by pressing the «Add Member» button.
+You have to initiate the DAO voting on adding your address there by pressing the "Add Member" button.

 ## The oracle daemon